ABOUT | CATEGORIES | Worlds of David Darling | CONTACT

 Inserts often have blowers, which can significantly improve efficiency.
 Blowers are usually mounted in the front or along the sides of the insert.
 Some blowers are controlled manually, while others are regulated by a thermostat.

 A good quality fireplace insert usually costs between $1,200 and $1,800.
-The price may be higher if you need to purchase accessories such as a blower, glass door, or catalytic combustor.
+The price may be higher if accessories need to be purchased, such as a blower, glass door, or catalytic combustor.

 Further details

 Only high-efficiency fireplace inserts have proven effective in increasing the heating efficiency of older fireplaces.
-Essentially, the inserts function like wood stoves, fitting into the masonry fireplace or on its hearth, and use the existing chimney.
+Essentially, the insert functions like a wood stove, fitting into the masonry fireplace or on its hearth, and uses the existing chimney.
 As mentioned above, a flue collar has to be installed that continues from the insert to the top of the chimney.
 A well-fitted fireplace insert can function nearly as efficiently as a wood stove.

 Studies have shown that proper installation of fireplace inserts is crucial.
 Professional advice should be sought to determine if the fireplace and chimney are suitable for an insert.
 An inserts needs to be as airtight as possible.
 The more airtight it is, the easier it is to control the fire and the heat output.
 The installer should use only approved fireplace insulating materials to fill any gaps between the fireplace mouth and insert shield.